About us

 Again, your specific fees and costs will vary depending on the account type and possibly frequency of trading activity in brokerage (non advisory) accounts.
 Advisory accounts have an annual fee that is stated up front in the account opening paperwork and deducted from each account quarterly.

-Each of us tends to have an open door policy and are willing to meet with their clients as frequently as desired.
+Each of us are willing to meet with their clients as needed when life changes and may prompt a need to update things.
 After a period of working together it is not uncommon for clients to end up with annual reviews meetings either in person or virtually.
-We also accept phone and email questions on miscellaneous topics that will come up throughout the year.

 That is a question for an individual advisor as each of us tends to work with a different mix of individuals, businesses, trusts and retirement plans.
 Account types vary from general brokerage accounts to various types of IRAs, 401ks and other workplace retirement accounts as well as estate accounts and trusts.

-Depending on your risk tolerance, goals and time horizon your portfolio may include numerous asset classes including domestic and international stocks of small-, mid- and large-cap companies, short & long term bonds, real estate and alternative investments.
+Depending on your risk tolerance, goals and time horizon your portfolio may include numerous asset classes including domestic and international stocks of small-, mid- and large-cap companies, short & long term bonds, real estate and alternative investments. *Asset allocation does not ensure a profit or protect against a loss. *

 A good resource for viewing the licenses, firm affiliation history and any complaints or disciplinary history is through the industry regulatory organization FINRA.
 Go to brokercheck.FINRA.org and search for an advisor by name.